varshith1323/Gaming-Console-SImulation/README.md

 # Gaming-Console-SImulation

-[This project has been implemented in both Java and CPP]
+[This project has been implemented in both Java and CPP separately]

 This software simulates the working of a gaming console which allows you to plug in various games and play any of them using a standard interface which has a set of buttons or similar input mechanisms.